Octopus ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Attachments in irrelevant emails that are received from unknown, suspicious addresses should not be trusted (opened).
-The same applies to web links in them.
+Attachments in irrelevant emails that are received from unknown, suspicious addresses should not be trusted or opened.
+The same applies to web links within them.
 Software should be downloaded from official websites and via direct links.
-All other tools sources that were mentioned above may be used to distribute malicious files and programs.
-Also, software must be updated using tools or implemented functions that are provided by official software developers, and not some third party (fake, unofficial) updaters.
-Various 'cracking' tools that supposed to bypass activation of licensed software are illegal.
-Besides, they can be used to spread malware.
-Therefore, programs of this type should not be used as well.
-One more important thing is to have a reputable antivirus or anti-spyware software installed and scan operating system with it regularly.
-If your computer is already infected with Octopus, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+All other tools and sources mentioned above could be used to distribute malicious files and programs.
+Software should be updated using tools or implemented functions provided by official software developers, and not third party (fake, unofficial) updaters.
+Various 'cracking' tools that supposedly bypass activation of licensed software are illegal.
+Furthermore, they can be used to proliferate malware and should never be used.
+Have reputable antivirus or anti-spyware software installed and scan the operating system with it regularly.
+If your computer is already infected with Octopus, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

 All your files have been encrypted!